mayer79/effectplots/README.md

 ![](man/figures/train_test.svg)

-In case you want to dig deeper into possible bias, we can use "resid_mean" as statistic, and show 95% Z confidence intervals for the bias.
+In case we want to dig deeper into possible bias, we can use "resid_mean" as statistic, and show pointwise 95% Z confidence intervals for the true bias.

 ```r
 c(m_train, m_test) |>